Phonographs in the Movies

-Each movie in Phonographia's The Phonograph in the Movies has at least one phonograph in its story.
+Each movie in Phonographia's list of Phonographs in the Movies has at least one phonograph in its story.

-Recorded sound has an early connection with movies beginning with the experiments of W. K. L. Dickson in the early 1890's at Edison's Menlo Park laboratory combining sound and moving pictures by using the Phonograph and the Kinetograph.
+Recorded sound has an early connection with movies beginning with the experiments of W. K. L. Dickson in the early 1890's at Edison's Menlo Park laboratory where sound and moving pictures were combined by using Edison's Phonograph and Kinetograph.

-Some PhonoMovie examples include phonographs playing music.
-Some simply show an iconic Victrola or open horn phonograph as part of the scene or set design for a particular period in time.
-A phonograph reference in a movie's dialogue also makes it a phonograph connected movie.
+Some of Phonographia's movie examples include phonographs playing music.
+Some simply show an iconic Victrola or open horn 'talking machine' as part of the scene or set design which help define a time period.
+A phonograph reference in a movie's dialogue also is in scope as a phonograph connected movie.

-For Friends of the Phonograph a movie with a phonograph connection is simply another example of how the phonograph has been part of popular culture since the phonograph first talked (although it had to wait for 'talking pictures" before the phonograph would be heard in a movie).
+For Friends of the Phonograph a movie with a phonograph connection is another example of how the phonograph has been part of popular culture since the phonograph first talked (although it had to wait for 'talking pictures" before the phonograph would be heard in a movie).

 A Nous la Liberte (1931)

 Cylinder and disc machines played, "PHONO" factory, assembly line of mechanism, etc. - See Movie Promo.

 Record player and disc record - In a hotel room a record is put on (for mood), drinks are poured and the woman says "Now everything is perfect" and plays the record (close-up to read label "Embraceable You."

 Amarcord (Fellini) (1973)